regras/cpos_v2/README.md

 - Docker Compose 2.20
 - Poetry 1.6.1

+We recommend running the process_data.py script on Linux Ubuntu 20.04.

 ## Building

 After cloning the repository, go to the repository directory and install the project with: